 After reservoir filling, other submerged hazards remain along the shoreline, such as shallow-water fish habitat which takes the form of logs and boulder piles.
+These hazards will be identified with boater warning signage.

 Waves

 There may be waves on the reservoir caused by wind or slope instabilities, as sections of shoreline settle into the reservoir during the filling process.
 The resulting waves could run up against the opposite shore.
 Hazards will be greatest during high flows and extreme weather.